ibm-cloud-docs/powervs-vpc/overview.md

 The 'Extend Power Virtual Server with VPC Landing Zone' variation creates an additional Power Virtual Server workspace and connects it to the existing VPC landing zone.

-## Create a new architecture - PowerVS Quickstart variation
+## Create a new architecture - Standard with Instance variation
-{: #overview-powervs-quickstart-variant}
+{: #overview-standard-with-instance-variant}

 You can now deploy a {{site.data.keyword.powerSys_notm}} (PowerVS) with VPC landing zone that creates VPC services, a {{site.data.keyword.powerSys_notm}} workspace and interconnect them.